ronituohino/discord-price-tracker/docs/development.md

 ## .env.dev

-Get bot token from the developer portal and set it into `DISCORD_BOT_SECRET` Get postgres connection url and set it into `DATABASE_URL`
+Get bot token from the developer portal and set it into `DISCORD_BOT_SECRET`.
+Get `DISCORD_CHANNEL_ID` by right-clicking the channel and copying the id.
+Get postgres connection url and set it into `DATABASE_URL`.

 .env.dev should look like this:

 ```
 DISCORD_BOT_SECRET="..."
+DISCORD_CHANNEL_ID="..."
 DATABASE_URL="postgresql://postgres:<postgres password>@localhost:5432/price_tracker"
 ```